Skip to content

 ready0 commits in the last 30 days and ≤ 2 commits in the last 90 daysPort to sanctum-rs/services/<name>/

-portingRust source exists in sanctum-rs/services/, but the binary is not built or the deployed runtime is still the original (Python/Node)Finish the build + cutover, then graduate
+portingRust source exists in sanctum-rs/services/, but the binary is not built (or built-but-stubbed) and the deployed runtime is still the original (Python/Node)Finish the build + cutover, then graduate

-graduatedRust binary built and running as the deployed launchd unit on the target host(terminal — precedent)
+graduatedRust binary built and the whole job runs from Rust on the target host(terminal — precedent)

 skipCriticality below mediumStays Python forever — rewrite cost not justified

-The thresholds live in tools/rust_readiness.yaml and can be tuned per policy.
-They’re tuned to be conservative: “hardening” is the default verdict for anything that’s not firmly in either corner, which is the correct bias — do not rewrite what is still changing.
+The thresholds live in tools/rust_readiness.yaml and are deliberately conservative: “hardening” is the default for anything not firmly in either corner, which is the correct bias — do not rewrite what is still changing.

 Before a service actually gets ported, it must clear all four: